ABOUT THE BOOK ARTS GUILD

 The Guild encourages education and appreciation of all forms of the book arts, through

-Instructional workshops offered throughout the year address technical skills as well as the concept and philosophy of making books.
-Popular classes have included a diverse array of bookbinding methods, box construction, letterpress printing, printmaking, papermaking, woodblock cutting, paper decorating and much more.
+artist lecture presentations, and workshops on specific technical skills as well as the content and philosophy of making books.
+Through long-time co-sponsorship from the University of Washington Libraries, many of the lectures are held on campus in Special Collections and afford special opportunity to see items from the Book Arts Collection.
 The wide spectrum of interests of the Book Arts Guild ensures that program topics are varied and include opportunities for beginners as well as practicing professionals.
-The Guild has also sponsored exhibitions of members' work and tours of members' studios.

 Kate Leonard, Secretary